mattymatty97/LTC_AdditionalNetworking/README.md

 - Shotgun ammo ( Owner will broadcast the explicit ammo amount )
 - Shotgun safety ( Owner will broadcast the explicit safety status instead of toggle )
 - Shotgun status ( Clients will request shotgun status from Host upon spawn )
+- Boombox playing ( Owner will broadcast the explicit track id and playing status )
+- Boombox status ( Clients will request Boombox status from Host upon spawn )
 - Player Username ( Owner will sync the name of his playerObject )

 Planned:
 - request scrap value on scan ( if value is missing )
+- Television sync ( status / play time )
 - Explicit position of items/players/enemies

+Planned but might not happen:
+- Vanilla compatibility ( allow vanilla clients to join )

 ### **WARNING!**
 this mod will work only if both the host and the client have the mod
-vanilla clients should be able to join but will not benefit from the mod

 Installation
 ------------